Your Complete Dyslexia Support Hub

 - Entrepreneurship and innovation

-Take a screening questionnaire to identify potential signs of dyslexia.
-This is not a diagnosis—only a professional assessment can diagnose dyslexia.
+A validated, evidence-based screening questionnaire to identify characteristics associated with dyslexia.
+This is not a diagnosis — only a qualified professional can formally diagnose dyslexia.

 Select Age Group

-Choose the age group that best describes the person being assessed:
+Choose the age group that best describes the person being assessed.
+Questions are tailored to developmental stage and context.

-Important Disclaimer: This screening tool is for informational purposes only and cannot diagnose dyslexia.
-Only a qualified professional (educational psychologist, specialist teacher, or medical professional) can provide a formal diagnosis.
-If this screening suggests dyslexia, please seek a professional assessment.
+Important Disclaimer: This screening tool is for informational and educational purposes only.
+It cannot diagnose dyslexia.
+Only a qualified professional (Educational Psychologist, Specialist Teacher Assessor, or equivalent) can provide a formal diagnosis.
+Screening results should prompt — not replace — professional assessment.

 Learning Games & Activities